-Pom Bears average out at around 4 syns for a 15g pack and 6.5 syns for a 25g bag.
+Pom Bears average out at around 4 syns for a 15g pack (a little less for a 13g bag) and 6.5 syns for a 25g bag.
 The crunchy, airy snacks which come in a variety of tantalising flavours are a relatively low-syn crisp option which is more than suitable for curbing those cravings!

 Whether you’re a fan of the original Pom Bears, the very popular salt and vinegar, or the classic cheese and onion flavour, there’s something to suit all preferences and the variety of flavours is wider than a lot of people know.
 Other top choices include pizza, smoky bacon, and even pickled onion!

 Whilst Pom Bears might be a perfectly good option for crisps on a Slimming World diet, how do they stack up with other crisps on the market?
 Keep reading to find out!

 If Pom Bears aren’t necessarily your top choice or if you’re wondering what syn value other crisps have, this section will help you out!
 Knowing exactly how many syns are in all your options is really helpful when it comes to making informed choices.

 After all, no one wants to waste their daily syns on high-syn crisps when they could be snacking on a lower calorie alternative!
 Here is a list of crisps and other treats and how many syns they are:

 This is not an exhaustive list of low syn snacks of course, but if you’re tired of stressing over factoring syns into your shopping lists, it may be handy to keep in mind!
 Knowing some syn values off the top of your head can be a game changer.

 Where diet culture is concerned, there can often be a sense of confusion and shame attached to snacking.
 Surely if you want to lose weight, you shouldn’t be eating outside of your three main meals?

 This is not true at all and snacking is actually really important for your body and wellbeing.